-Segment 1: Harriet Island to Airport Road The overall trail alignment is illustrated in Appendix A. The development of trail segment 1(see pages 14-15) will utilize the existing right of way along Plato Boulevard.
+Segment 1: Harriet Island to Airport Road

+The overall trail alignment is illustrated in Appendix A. The development of trail segment 1(see pages 14-15) will utilize the existing right of way along Plato Boulevard.
 This will require modifications to the existing road lanes at some portions of this segment.
 Where there is sufficient space present, it may be necessary to narrow the median and shift the north curb enough to provide a wide enough boulevard.
-Depending upon the details of the trail, the estimated cost for this segment is \$ 1.8 M.
+Depending upon the details of the trail, the estimated cost for this segment is \$ 1.3 M and includes road modification, trail construction, traffic signage and landscaping.